AlpsBench: An LLM Personalization Benchmark for Real-Dialogue Memorization and Preference Alignment: Introduction

 To construct a real-world comprehensive benchmark, we develop a four-step pipeline. \textit{Step 1}: Data collection.
-We leverage a real-world dataset WildChat~\cite{wildchat} and collect the dialogues that contains long-term dialogues\footnote{WildChat is licensed under ODC-BY (Open Data Commons Attribution).
-In accordance with this license (including the attribution requirement), we release our reprocessed version under the same ODC-BY license, intended for academic and research purposes.}. \textit{Step 2}: Memory extraction.
-We design a structured memory taxonomy for LLMs to extract the personalized information from dialogues. \textit{Step 3}: Human Annotation.
-The extracted memory is then examined by the human annotators to ensure the quality. \textit{Step 4}: Task construction.
-Based on collected dialogues and the extracted memory, we construct evaluation data for four tasks, including evaluation queries and corresponding ground truth.
+We leverage the real-world WildChat dataset~\cite{wildchat} and collect long-term dialogues\footnote{WildChat is distributed under the Open Data Commons Attribution License (ODC-BY).
+We acknowledge WildChat as the source dataset and make our reprocessed derivative data available on Hugging Face under ODC-BY.}. \textit{Step 2}: Memory extraction and filtering.
+We design a structured memory taxonomy to extract personalized information from dialogues and filter redundant or low-signal samples. \textit{Step 3}: Task construction.
+Based on the collected dialogues and extracted memories, we construct evaluation data for four tasks, including evaluation queries and corresponding ground truth. \textit{Step 4}: Human verification and quality control.
+Human annotators then verify the constructed memories, task instances, and LLM-as-a-Judge alignment to ensure benchmark reliability.
 This pipeline can be continuously updated with evolving real-world human-LLM conversations, enabling a dynamic benchmark.

-Building upon the above pipeline, we introduce \textbf{AlpsBench}, a comprehensive benchmark for evaluating LLM personalization, with the following key features: 1) AlpsBench consists of 2,500 high-quality real-world human–LLM dialogues from 6 to 249 turns.
-2) It covers four tasks for personalized information, \ie extraction, retrieval, update, and utilization.
-3) It assesses multi-dimensional capability of memory utilization, \ie persona awareness, preference following, virtual-reality awareness, constraint following, and emotional intelligence.
+Building upon the above pipeline, we introduce \textbf{AlpsBench}, a comprehensive benchmark for evaluating LLM personalization, with the following key features: 1) AlpsBench consists of 2,500 high-quality real-world human–LLM dialogues with 6 to 249 turns.
+2) It covers four tasks for personalized information, \ie extraction, update, retrieval, and utilization.
+3) It assesses multidimensional capabilities of memory utilization, \ie persona awareness, preference following, virtual-reality awareness, constraint following, and emotional intelligence.
 We also release a public leaderboard\footnote{\url{https://misshsiaoo.github.io/Alps_Bench/}.} to facilitate continuous benchmarking from the community.